This guide will teach you how to create an effective public relations campaign.

 - Help raise investment and improve financial trust in your business

-A PR campaign is more than just a press release, it’s a calculated burst of activity, involving all different types of media, that focuses on achieving a specific result.
+A PR campaign is more than just a press release template, it’s a calculated burst of activity, involving all different types of media, that focuses on achieving a specific result.

 Done well, a campaign can produce amazing results for an organisation.

-Think the ‘Ice Bucket Challenge’ for ALS – this little known charity was propelled to global fame, raising millions in funds and gained celebrity backers that included Mark Zuckerburg and Bill Gates.
+Think the ‘Ice Bucket Challenge’ for ALS – this little known charity was propelled to global fame with one campaign.
+Plus it raised millions in funds and gained celebrity backers that included Mark Zuckerburg and Bill Gates.

 Impactful PR campaigns have traditionally only been the remit of expensive agencies.

 But in this guide, I’m going to share the secrets of what makes a successful public relations campaign so that anyone can implement one for their business.
 There is even such a thing as free PR.

 - How to plan a campaign